boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 The description of the main components shown in {{fig-tn-arch}} are:

 Customer:
-: An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably RANs and CNs.
+: An entity that is responsible for managing and orchestrating the end-to-end 5G Mobile Network, notably RANs, and CNs.

 customer site:
 : A customer manages and deploys 5G NFs (RAN and CN) in customer sites.
 On top of 5G NFs (e.g., gNodeB (gNB), 5G Core (5GC)), a customer may manage additional TN elements (e.g., servers, routers, or switches) within a customer site.
 A customer site can be either a physical or a virtual location.
 Examples of customer sites are a customer private locations (Point of Presence (PoP), DC), a VPC in a Public Cloud, or servers hosted within the provider network or colocation service.